Imanebln/csharp-intermediate-concepts/README.md

 ###### Generics:
  - C# provides generics to help us remove the need for casting, to improve type safety and make it easier to create generic classes and generic methods.

+###### Abstract Classes:
+ - An abstract class can contain abstract methods.
+An abstract method doesn’t contain implementation just a definition with the abstract keyword.